Everything You Need to Know About Damp Basements

 Let’s explore everything you need to know about damp basements – from the causes and signs of dampness to the steps you can take to bring the situation under control.

 If your house is perpetually damp, it means there’s significant moisture or water in the walls or the floor.
-Telltale signs of damp or moist basements in your Ohio home include:
+Telltale signs of damp or moist basements in your home include:

-- Efflorescence on floors and walls
+- Efflorescence on walls or floors

 - Excessive condensation on your windows